blaise-io/gcc-rest/README.md

 });
 ```

-Prefix the compiled source with a header that will not be affected by Gooogle Closure Compiler's comment-eater:
+Prepend the compiled source with a header:

 ```js
 gcc.header('// This file was compiled using Google Closure Compiler\n');